 Identification of pain modulators and underlying mechanisms

 Peripheral nerve injury and inflammation can induce pathological pain.
 A major interest in pain research is to identify pain modulators and mechanisms related to pathologic pain.
-Based on the idea that the change of gene expression in the spinal circuits could lead to chronic pain, we early developed rat cDNA arrays in our laboratory and demonstrated that the expression of the genes encoding channels, receptors and signal transduction-related molecules is strongly regulated in DRGs and the spinal dorsal horn after peripheral nerve injury.
+Based on the idea that the change of gene expression in the spinal circuits could lead to chronic pain, we early developed rat cDNA arrays and demonstrated that the expression of the genes encoding channels, receptors and signal transduction-related molecules is strongly regulated in DRGs and the spinal dorsal horn after peripheral nerve injury.
 These studies provide evidences that peripheral nerve injury induces distinct gene profiles in both DRG and spinal dorsal horn.
 Recently, we developed single-cell RNA-seq technique on individual DRG neurons of adult mice to identify neuron types and their marker genes.
 Our current goals are: 1) to identify new and important molecules in pain modulation; 2) to determine the functions and neuronal circuits of identified DRG neuron types; 3) to explore the transcriptomic and functional changes in different DRG neuron types under pain condition; 4) to study the neuronal circuits of somatic sensation in central nerve system, and the effect of chronic pain on the structure and function of these circuits; 5) to study the cross-talk between pain circuit and other sensory circuits, and its role and underlying mechanism in cognitive functions and behaviors including learning and memory; 6) to identify new target, analgesic and technology for chronic pain treatment.

 Identification of genes related to mental retardation and underlying mechanisms